cecid/hermes-docs/docs/source/quickstart.rst

       java -version

-  If above command fail to run, please try to set environment variable :envvar:`JAVA_HOME` to the directory where Java is installed.
+  If the above command fails to run, please try to set environment variable :envvar:`JAVA_HOME` to the directory where Java is installed.

 #.
 Download and extract the :download:`Hermes simple clients  <_static/Hermes_client_sample.zip>` to a working directory :file:`{<WorkDir>}/sample`.